SilMon/NucDetect/README.md

 * PyWavelets>=1.9.0

 ### Important note
-While higher package versions than listed might be okay, due to the fragile nature of some of the used packaged, there's a good probability that the program might break.
+While higher package versions than listed might be okay, due to the fragile nature of some of the used packages, there's a good probability that the program might break.
 In this case, try first to use listed minimal versions.
+This does not apply to the packed versions!

 Installation
 ============